MooersLab/writingLogTemplate/README.md

 ## Plan for timely completion of this project

-  - a checklist for the completion of the manuscript
+  - A checklist for the completion of the manuscript.
-  - a timeline with milestones
+  - A timeline with milestones.
+  - Snapshots of the project's current state.
-  - a set of benchmarks
+  - Current list of barriers to project completion.

+## Protocol for pre-writing exercises

 ## Daily entries